-Federal laws give various protections to homeowners both before and during the foreclosure process, including:
+Federal mortgage servicing laws give various protections to homeowners both before and during the foreclosure process, including:

 Foreclosures in South Carolina are judicial, which means a court handles the process.
 The lender must file a lawsuit to foreclose the home.
-(In some other states, foreclosures are nonjudicial, which means they’re usually carried out with little, if any, court involvement.
-Learn about the difference between judicial and nonjudicial foreclosures.)
+In some other states, though, foreclosures are nonjudicial, which means they’re usually carried out with little, if any, court involvement.

 Here’s what homeowners can expect if they stop making their mortgage payments in South Carolina.

-At least 120 days after the delinquency date (in accordance with federal foreclosure laws), and after any notice periods the mortgage requires, the lender begins the lawsuit by filing the initial pleading, called a “Complaint,” with the court.
+At least 120 days after the delinquency date (in accordance with federal foreclosure laws), and after any notice periods the mortgage requires, the servicer (on the lender's behalf) begins the lawsuit by filing the initial pleading, called a “complaint,” with the court.

-After the lender files the Complaint, it must be served on the homeowner, along with a summons.
-The summons tells the homeowner about the suit, where the case is filed, how to contact the lender’s attorney, and that the homeowner’s response (called an “Answer”) must be filed within 30 days after the Complaint and summons are served.
+After the servicer files the complaint, it must be served on the homeowner, along with a summons.
+The summons tells the homeowner about the suit, where the case is filed, how to contact the lender’s attorney, and that the homeowner’s response (called an “answer”) must be filed within 30 days after the complaint and summons are served.

 To ensure homeowners get the opportunity to discuss and negotiate potential alternatives to foreclosure, the South Carolina Supreme Court issued an Administrative Order requiring lenders to serve homeowners with notice of the right to foreclosure intervention.
 The homeowner has 30 days from service of the notice to request foreclosure intervention otherwise the case may proceed.

 Foreclosure intervention provides a good opportunity to discuss a possible loan modification and other potential workouts to avoid foreclosure, so homeowners should take advantage of this opportunity.
-(To learn more, see Nolo's article on South Carolina Foreclosure Intervention.)
+(To learn more, see South Carolina Foreclosure Intervention.)

-If the homeowner files an Answer, a foreclosure hearing will be held to determine the validity of the foreclosure.
+If the homeowner files an answer, a foreclosure hearing will be held to determine the validity of the foreclosure.
 If the court determines that the foreclosure is proper, it will enter a judgment against the homeowner.
-The homeowner has 30 days from the entry of judgment to appeal.
-If the homeowner doesn’t file an Answer, the lender will likely get a default judgment, which means the lender automatically wins the case.
+If the homeowner doesn’t file an answer, the lender will likely get a judgment, which means the lender wins the case.

-Before the sale, the homeowner may pay off the entire debt and stop the sale from happening (called the right of “redemption”).
-(Learn about the right of redemption before foreclosure.)
+Before the sale, the homeowner has the right to pay off the entire debt and stop the sale from happening, which is called the right of “redemption.”

 The proceeds of the sale are applied to the homeowner’s mortgage debt.
 If the proceeds exceed the total amount owed, the homeowner is entitled to the excess, assuming there aren't other liens on the property.
 But if the proceeds fail to completely satisfy the amount owed, the lender may seek a deficiency judgment against the homeowner.